kojiromike/Subresource-Signing/README.md

 The prototype consists of two signed JavaScript files.
 One has been modified after it was signed.
 Only the signed file should execute in the browser.
 The prototype uses [OpenPGPJs](http://openpgpjs.org), and requires a modern browser.
 Just view tests/index.html and view the browser console.

-**Please note:** In practice, embedding the public key anywhere on the site where the content is also hosted (like in this example code) is effectively useless.
-Instead it should be kept in a centralized and publicly accessible key store, or preferably, using a public key already retained or cached on the client's computer.
-That centralized mechanism isn't described here, only the *shim* for what would be implemented in-browser in order to prevent further tampering by a potential hack on the server-side or MITM attack for plain text connections
+**Please note:** In practice, embedding the public key anywhere on the site where the content is also hosted (like in this example code) would be effectively useless.
+To help mitigate risk, it should instead be kept in a centralized and publicly accessible key store, or preferably, using a public key already retained or cached on the client's computer.
+That centralized mechanism isn't described here.
+This is only a *shim* which can be implemented in-browser in order to prevent further tampering by a potential hack on the server-side or MITM attack for plain text connections.

 #### Browser
 Chrome 11, Safari 3.1, Firefox 21 or newer should do nicely.